cabforum/code-signing/docs/CSBR.md

 ### 6.1.6 Public key parameters generation and quality checking

+RSA: The CA SHALL confirm that the value of the public exponent is an odd number equal to 3 or more.
+Additionally, the public exponent SHOULD be in the range between 2^16 + 1 and 2^256 - 1.
+The modulus SHOULD also have the following characteristics: an odd number, not the power of a prime, and have no factors smaller than 752.
+[Source: Section 5.3.3, NIST SP 800-89]

+ECDSA: The CA SHOULD confirm the validity of all keys using either the ECC Full Public Key Validation Routine or the ECC Partial Public Key Validation Routine.
+[Source: Sections 5.6.2.3.2 and 5.6.2.3.3, respectively, of NIST SP 800-56A: Revision 2]

 ### 6.1.7 Key usage purposes

 Private Keys corresponding to Root Certificates MUST NOT be used to sign Certificates or create other Signatures except in the following cases: